Concourse here, ready and reporting for duty!

 Syllabus Changes (by course)

 This report relies on the search first functionality as well.
 By running this report you will be able to see summary statistics for both actions and methods, and a running total of all time changes across the selected course(s).
 On-screen you’ll see a breakdown of those actions and methods by course, and you can access the extended CSV for full course details.

 As a system-level report, system-wide aggregates and trends are addressed here.
 You can see a running total of changes across all courses, your peak change date and count, and an average of changes per day.
 Displayed trends include counts of changes by month, by action, and by method.
 You may also review the on-screen display for counts of action and method by day, and download the extended CSV for full detail.

 Review and manage the details and permissions of users.

 Monitor CV content and compliance with legislation such as Texas HB 2504.

 This page provides detail on how your instance is being used.
 You can look through pageview trends, common locations, devices, browsers, and acquisitions.

 This report is very practical and is intended to let you quickly check on errant permissions in your system.
 Select a group¸ search, and then view the results.
 You’ll see a link to each course, the course id, and the set permission for each entitlement.
 Both the on-page list and the extended CSV provide quick ways to audit the selected course and role.

 This is a system-wide report that shows you any course that you have marked as hidden.
-To shake things up, you can download a regular CSV because the extended one wasn’t invited to this party.
+You can download a CSV as well and share this information with all of your friends.

-Finally, the System statistics report provides a great way to get a snapshot of your instance.
+Finally, the system statistics report provides a great way to get a snapshot of the performance of your Concourse platform.
 The administrators and features blocks are particularly insightful.